Quality generates trade

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ); German Federal Ministry of Food and Agriculture (BMEL)

 Country: Côte d'Ivoire, Egypt, Ethiopia, Ghana, Morocco, Rwanda, Senegal, Tunisia

-There is high demand on international markets for many African products, such as tropical fruits and textiles.
+There is high demand on international markets for a large number of African products, including tropical fruits, tea and textiles.
 However, due to the certification requirements of international purchasers, many African producers only sell their products on national markets.
-The aim of the Alliance is to provide support on certification issues for producers of goods displaying export potential, in order to make access to international markets easier.
+The potential for creating additional jobs and increasing the profits of African companies is not being harnessed.

-Product quality in selected business sectors and locations in Africa is increased.
+Product quality in selected business sectors and locations in Africa has increased.